MasoniteFramework/docs/whats-new/masonite-1.4.md

 ## Added CSRF Protection

 Cross-Site Request Forgery is a crucial security milestone to hit and Masonite 1.4 brings that ability.
-With a new Service Provider and middleware, we can now add a simple `{{ csrf_field|safe }}` to our forms and ensure we are protected from CSRF attacks.
+With a new Service Provider and middleware, we can now add a simple `{{ csrf_field }}` to our forms and ensure we are protected from CSRF attacks.

 ## Changed Managers